 Make a One-Time Gift

-The Pharmacists Care Innovation Fund supports the APhA Foundation’s vital healthcare mission: improving people’s health through pharmacists’ patient care services.
+The Annual Fund supports the APhA Foundation’s vital healthcare mission: improving people’s health through pharmacists’ patient care services.
 It is the means by which the APhA Foundation is able to help transform healthcare in ways that improve health and reduce costs.

 The 1953 Society is a special fellowship of donors who give to sustain the mission of the APhA Foundation.
 Donors to the 1953 Society are committed to the Foundation’s exploration of new patient care models, promotion of collaboration between pharmacists and other health care providers, and strengthening of the pharmacy profession through award and scholarship programs.
 Gifts to the 1953 Society are critical for funding ongoing operations and providing an underpinning for future growth.